sphinx-gallery/sphinx-gallery/doc/configuration.rst

 .. note:: If your examples take a long time to run, consider looking at the
           :ref:`execution times <sphx_glr_auto_examples_sg_execution_times>`
-          file that is generated for each gallery dir (as long as any examples were actually executed in that directory during the build).
+          file that is generated for each gallery dir (as long as any examples were actually executed in that directory during the build) and globally for all galleries.

 .. _build_pattern: